 Be Open to Change

 Yes, it's your own business, but believe it or not, you might not be doing something the most productive way.
 In some cases, your VA might be able to recommend new software, or help create a process to make a task more efficient.
-Take it from me there is nothing more annoying and hugely frustrating than working with a client that doesn't want to change the way they work.
+Take it from me there it's hugely frustrating working with a client that doesn't want to change the way they work or the systems they use.

 When you’re thinking about hiring a VA for the first time it can be a daunting experience, especially when you don’t have a recommendation from someone for a particular VA.
-Taking the time to due your do diligence, think about what areas of work you want to hand over and how and when you are going to communicate are really important.
+Taking the time to do your due diligence, think about what areas of work you want to hand over and how and when you are going to communicate are really important.

-Setting aside time to work on these areas initially will ensure you get the most out of your VA, create a productive relationship and avoid any of the mistakes listed.
+Setting aside time to work on these areas initially will ensure you get the most out of your VA, create a productive relationship that will help your business grow and thrive.

 And please remember we're not fairy godmothers!